yongdd/langevin-fts/README.md

 # Langevin FTS
-Langevin Field-Theoretic Simulation (L-FTS)
+Langevin Field-Theoretic Simulation (L-FTS) for Python

 # Features
-* Diblock Copolymer Melt
+* AB Diblock Copolymer Melt
 * Periodic Boundaries
 * 3D, 2D and 1D (Caution!
-FTS in 1D and 2D has no physical meaning.
-They are only for testing methods)
+FTS in 1D and 2D has no physical meaning)
 * Pseudospectral Implmentation using MKL, FFTW and CUDA
 * Gaussian and Discrete Chain Models